 Over 500 John Lewis partners have been trained in theatrical skills by actors working for the National Theatre to help them deliver outstanding customer service at the retailer’s new shop in White City.
 This demonstrates an investment in people that goes above and beyond the norm, fundamental in the creation of a brilliant culture.

-The Ritz Carlton leads the luxury hospitality market and is world-renowned for its exemplary customer service.
+The Ritz-Carlton Hotel Company leads the luxury hospitality market and is world-renowned for its exemplary customer service.
 Again, they recruit based on values, ensuring employees can demonstrate abilities to anticipate needs, resolve conflict and be pro-active and solution driven.
 It’s this consistency that gives them an incredible edge.
 They actively seek to recognise STAR qualities in their people (this stands for situation, task, action, results).

 Align relentlessly, using structures not wish lists